 State law dictates what medical services PAs and NPs can provide, how autonomously they can practice, and what medications they can prescribe.

-Currently, laws in 18 states allow nurse practitioners to practice independently, without physician oversight, meaning they can open their own practices, prescribe controlled substances, and practice to the extent of their training.
-For more information on NP scope of practice laws, check out our interactive scope of practice tool.
+Unless a State of Emergency is declared (which was the case for most of 2020-present day), laws in 24 states (and Guam) allow nurse practitioners to practice independently, without physician oversight, meaning they can open their own practices, prescribe controlled substances, and practice to the extent of their training.
+For more information on NP scope of practice laws, check out our NP interactive scope of practice tool.

-4. They Provide Care That Is Comparable to Physicians'
+4. They Provide Additional Access to Care That Is Comparable to Physicians

 5. They Are More Likely to Work in Underserved Areas

-About 20 percent of Americans live in rural areas, but only 9 percent of physicians practice there, according to Dr. Howard Rabinowitz, a professor of family and community medicine at Thomas Jefferson University’s Medical College.
+About 20 percent of Americans live in rural areas, but only 9 percent of physicians practice there, according to Dr. Howard Rabinowitz, a professor of family and community medicine at Thomas Jefferson University’s Medical College in Pennsylvania.

 On the other hand, 17 percent of PAs and 18 percent of NPs practice in rural areas.
-In fact, many NPs have established successful nurse led community centers in rural and underserved areas.
-A recent article published in the Journal of Health & Human Services also shows that PAs have been successfully used to expand healthcare services within an urban community.
+In fact, many NPs have established successful nurse-led community centers in rural and underserved areas.
+A 2011 article published in the Journal of Health & Human Services also shows that PAs have been successfully used to expand healthcare services within an urban community.

 6. They Are Not Looking to Replace Doctors